Emile31500/OCR_6/public/bootstrap/site/content/docs/5.0/components/modal.md

 Be sure to add `aria-labelledby="..."`, referencing the modal title, to `.modal`.
 Additionally, you may give a description of your modal dialog with `aria-describedby` on `.modal`.
 Note that you don't need to add `role="dialog"` since we already add it via JavaScript.

-### Embedding YouTube videos
+### Embedding YouTube Video

-Embedding YouTube videos in modals requires additional JavaScript not in Bootstrap to automatically stop playback and more.
+Embedding YouTube Video in modals requires additional JavaScript not in Bootstrap to automatically stop playback and more.
 [See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.

 ## Optional sizes